ytakefuji/covidlag/README.md

 CFR is a dynamic value depending on the environment, but the current computation of CFR is not suitable for time series data.

-Because CFR is deterimined by imprecise estimate, R (reproduction number).
+Because CFR is deterimined by imprecise cases.

 Unless all individuals are tested several times a day, the number of infected individuals or that of cases is not accurate.